zendframework/zf3-web/README.md

 This script can be easily configured as a service in GNU/Linux environments using [Systemd](https://en.wikipedia.org/wiki/Systemd).

-We provided a `bin/statswatch.system` configuration file to be used to execute the script as a service.
-First copy the `bin/statswatch.system` in your `/etc/systemd/system` directory:
+We provide a `bin/statswatch.system` configuration file to be used to execute the script as a service.
+First, copy `bin/statswatch.system` to your `/etc/systemd/system` directory:

 ```bash
 $ sudo cp bin/statswatch.system /etc/systemd/system
 ```

-Then we can refresh the systemd daemon and start the statswatch service:
+Once that is done, refresh the systemd daemon and start the statswatch service:

 ```bash
 $ sudo systemctl daemon-reload